geneva-ng/Capsule/README.md

 The project is currently undergoing preparation for the approval processes with Spotify and Google for production-level deployment, meaning users must be approved on my end before use in the meantime.
 If you’re interested in trying out the most recent development-level version, feel free to [reach out](https://www.linkedin.com/in/geneva-ng/) and I’d be happy to set that up.

 ## Future Improvements
-Fine-tune the NLP feature to deliver higher quality descriptions, and code up an entertaining loading animation.
+- Fine-tune the NLP feature to deliver higher quality descriptions
+- Code up an entertaining loading animation.
+- Allow the user to select _which_ Google Calendar to read events from.
+Some users have sentimental events saved to a specific calendar aside from the default user calendar; this version currently only reads the default.